 - goats (yes, goats)

 What you choose really depends on what you have available to you, what it is you need to do, and where you need to do it.
 This summer I decided that our front walk looked especially crappy overgrown with crabgrass.
-There was too much to pull by hand, and in many spots, it just wasn’t possible.
+There was a lot to pull by hand, and in many spots, it just wasn’t possible.
 So I decided to try out a vinegar recipe.
-I went with the vinegar, epsom salt, dish soap recipe.
+I went with the vinegar, Epsom salt, dish soap recipe.
+The idea is that the vinegar burns the plant, the Epsom salts help desiccate the plant, and the dish soap works as a surfactant to penetrate the leaves.
+I used a biodegradable dish soap instead of Dawn.
 I eyeballed the amounts and slapped them together in a spray bottle and shook well.

 I then squirted the weeds on a sunny morning.
 I only did the little ones growing in the cracks to see how well it worked as my first ‘speriment.